MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/channel-and-group-conversations.md

 When your bot is first added to the group or team, an introduction message must be sent.
 The message must provide a brief description of the bot's features and how to use them.
 You must subscribe to the `conversationUpdate` event with the `teamMemberAdded` eventType.
 The event is sent when any new team member is added.
 Check if the new member added is the bot.
 For more information, see [sending a welcome message to a new team member](~/bots/how-to/conversations/send-proactive-messages.md).

 You can send a personal message to each member of the team when the bot is added.
-To do this, [fetch the team roster](../../../resources/bot-v3/bots-context.md#fetch-the-team-roster) and send each user a [direct message](../../../resources/bot-v3/bot-conversations/bots-conv-proactive.md).
+[Fetch the team roster](../../../resources/bot-v3/bots-context.md#fetch-the-team-roster) and send each user a [direct message](../../../resources/bot-v3/bot-conversations/bots-conv-proactive.md).

 It's recommended that the message sent by the bot is relevant and adds value to the initial message and doesn't spam the users.

 Don't send a message in the following cases:

 * When the team is large, for example, larger than 100 members.
 Your bot can be seen as spam and the person who added it can get complaints.
 You must clearly communicate your bot's value proposition to everyone who sees the welcome message.
-* Your bot is first mentioned in a group or channel instead of being first added to a team.
+* When someone mentions your bot in a group or channel, but the bot isn't added to the team.
 * A group or channel is renamed.
 * A team member is added to a group or channel.